CMake Basics

 - Target names are always prefixed by ${PROJECT_NAME} to avoid name conflicts.

-actually turns all the packages in your workspace into a single giant cmake package, and a single package can't have duplicate target names- If you force the users to use either
+${PROJECT_NAME}is a CMAKE variable that is filled in by the call toproject()at the beginning of the filecatkin_makeactually turns all the packages in your workspace into a single giant cmake package, and a single package can't have duplicate target names- If you force the users to use either

-this usage is unnecessary
+catkin_make_isolatedorcatkin_toolsthis usage is unnecessary

 - In the model presented here, the library name is the same as the catkin_package name.
 Many times there is a 1-1 correspondance between a C++ library and a ROS package, but there need not be.